dstackai/dstack/docs/blog/posts/embrace-dev-environments.md

 slug: embrace-dev-environments
 ---

-# Embrace dev environments, leave manual SSH behind
+# Leave manual SSH behind

 __Overcoming the limitations of dev environments for ML projects.__